redmmatt/pdsnd_github/README.md

 Bikeshare Project in Python

 ### Description
-Describe what your project is about and what it does
+The Bikeshare project is a simple python code which allows user input to control dates and location of some bikeshare data.

 ### Files used
 Include the files used